1891

 2003

-ALL KIDS PAYGROUND, the DaVinci Award winning universally accessible playground opened at Hess Hathaway Park in Waterford.
+ALL KIDS PLAYGROUND, the DaVinci Award winning universally accessible playground opened at Hess Hathaway Park in Waterford.

 NCJW/Greater Detroit Section hires its first EXECUTIVE DIRECTOR, Susan Gertner.